felipesimione/cdi-bonus-assignment/README.md

     - **CDI Bonus Observability:** Business and data quality metrics for bonus payouts.
     - **Log Explorer:** Interactive log viewer for batch processing logs.

+**Note:** *Please, open the dashboard after some minutes or click in the refresh button to have the correct information.*

 ## Testing

 - Unit tests are located in the `tests` directory.